 Christopher spent the remainder of his life in the service of Christ and worked tirelessly to spread Christ's teachings.
 He died a martyr in Lycia, in 251 A.D.

 During the 1960s, the Catholic Church reviewed and revised the Calendar of Saints, and eliminated the feast days of several saints including the celebration of St. Christopher which was on July 25th.
 Although Christopher does remain a saint, his day of celebration is no longer listed in the Catholic calendar.
 Despite this, devotion to St. Christopher continues.
 Travelers wear St. Christopher medals around their necks, place St. Christopher medallions on their dashboards, carry St. Christopher medal key chains in their pockets, or affix a St. Christopher bell to their bicycle handlebar - like my hubby did!

 All St. Christopher medals depict a bearded, middle-aged man.
 Upon his shoulders sits a child representing Christ, and in his hand is a staff.
 The Latin inscription around the medal, this one on a bicycle bell reads ‚Sancte Christophore - Iter Nostrum Protege‘ which means ‚Saint Christopher protect us during our travels‘.

-(Ad/Werbung): my recipe for the Müsli Power Bars (Müsli Energieriegel) is part of my series for a 'local' (meaning across the state of North Rhine-Westphalia) radio station, where, throughout the year, I present different baked goods that are closely tied to various holidays and seasons.
+Please note that my recipe for the Müsli Power Bars (Müsli Energieriegel) is part of my series for a 'local' (meaning across the state of North Rhine-Westphalia) radio station, where, throughout the years, I present different baked goods that are closely tied to various holidays and seasons.
 If you are interested, have a listen (in German) HERE.

 - for the beginning of the summer vacation, the lovely Sacristains (Almond & Sugar Puff Pastry Sticks) (HERE)